For business owners, every dollar counts! Learn about how you can better market your cleaning business and stay competitive.

 Your professional image is made up of several factors.
 One important factor is the appearance of your cleaning crew.
 Your employees should always wear clean and neat clothing, maybe even a uniform.
 You don't have to spend a lot of money on uniforms, but wearing something with your company's logo will add immediate credibility and professionalism to any interactions your employees may have with the outside world.

 Your vehicles, cleaning equipment, marketing materials and invoices should also be in excellent condition.
 They should all carry the company logo and contact information (e.g., phone number, website, etc.) where possible.
-One study by Due.com even found that when you have a logo on your invoice, your chances of getting paid on time increase by 300 percent.
+Due.com says that when you have a logo on your invoices, your chances of getting paid on time increase by 300 percent.
 All of these things will contribute to a more professional image.

 Just because social media has become a huge part of marketing, it doesn't mean you should throw traditional marketing methods out the window completely.
 If you choose to continue marketing your business like before, using flyers and ads, just make sure to design something appealing.
 Keep your message clear and simple, highlighting your company's strengths and how your services will benefit your customers.